The Pit (arena): Naming rights

 On December 1, 2014, the University of New Mexico announced that naming rights to the arena had been purchased by Albuquerque-based pizza chain WisePies for $5 million over 10 years.
 The formal name of the building became "WisePies Arena (aka The Pit)."
 On April 27, 2017, UNM asked WisePies to relinquish the naming rights, per the terms of the agreement, and WisePies agreed to do so.
 UNM hoped to get a more lucrative deal.

 On May 3, 2017, UNM announced a $10 million naming rights agreement with Dreamstyle Remodeling, a local Albuquerque construction business, covering both The Pit and the UNM football stadium.
 The official name of the facilities became Dreamstyle Arena and Dreamstyle Stadium.

 On September 18, 2020, UNM announced that the naming deal had been discontinued and removed all exterior Dreamstyle signage from the arena and Dreamstyle Stadium "while the two sides are trying to resolve the [naming rights] issue."

+On February 26, 2026, UNM announced that Albuquerque-based Nusenda Credit Union had purchased the naming rights for ten years worth $1.74 million each year.
+The arena's formal name was changed to "The Pit - Powered by Nusenda."